nspsck/STM32F411CEU6_BlackPill_Micropython/README.md

 ## Pins definition

 Things that in `()` are not available in the pre-built firmware but they have their definitions in the `mpconfigboard.h` file.
 These are only my choices, you may use any other pins, which were sated in the comment as `Valid`.
+For the 8MB version, the `SPI1` bus is used for SPI flash.

 | USART  | USART1 | USART2 | USART6 |
 | ------ | ------ | ------ | ------ |